olebole/irafdoc/doc/tv.wcslab.rst

   <h3>Grid drawing </h3>
   <!-- BeginSection: 'GRID DRAWING ' -->
   <p>
-  There are two types of grid lines / tick marks, <tt>"major"</tt> and
+  There are two types of grid lines / tick marks, <span style="font-family: monospace;">"major"</span> and
-  <tt>"minor"</tt>.
+  <span style="font-family: monospace;">"minor"</span>.
 The major grid lines / tick marks are the lines / ticks
   that will be labeled.
 The minor grid lines / tick marks are plotted between the major marks.
 Whether lines or tick marks are drawn is determined by the boolean parameters <i>major_grid</i> and <i>minor_grid</i>.